eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 -------------------------------------

 Tag ``connection-addresses`` configure a connection with one or multiple remote Discovery Servers.
-``connection-addresses`` is the *key* for an array in which each element has a GuidPrefix referencing the Discovery Server to connect with; and a tag ``addresses`` configuring the addresses of such Discovery Server.
+``connection-addresses`` is the *key* for an array in which each element has a tag ``addresses`` configuring the addresses of such Discovery Server.
 Each element inside ``addresses`` must follow the configuration for :ref:`user_manual_configuration_network_address`.

 .. code-block:: yaml

     connection-addresses:
-      - discovery-server-guid:
-          guid: 44.53.0d.5f.45.50.52.4f.53.49.4d.41
-        addresses:
+      - addresses:
           - ip: 127.0.0.1
             port: 11666
-      - discovery-server-guid:
-          id: 4
-        addresses:
+      - addresses:
           - ip: 2001:4860:4860::8888
             port: 11667
             transport: tcp